Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Introduction

 \section{Introduction}

 The formation of $^{12}$C by nuclear fusion of three $\alpha$-nuclei is a significant step in the stellar nucleo-synthesis.
-It plays an important role to produce the elements heavier than $^4$He and bridge the well-known gap, caused by the instability of nuclei of atomic weight 5 and 8.
-To explain the observed abundance of $^{12}$C in stellar media, the reaction $^{8}Be(\alpha,\gamma)^{12}C$ at the second step of triple-$\alpha$ fusion reaction was proposed to proceed through {\it{s}}-wave resonance around 7.68 MeV above the ground level in $^{12}$C \cite{Hoyle1954}.
+It plays an important role in producing the elements heavier than $^4$He and bridge the well-known gap, caused by the instability of nuclei of atomic weight 5 and 8.
+To explain the observed abundance of $^{12}$C in stellar media, the reaction $^{8}Be(\alpha,\gamma)^{12}C$ at the second step of the triple-$\alpha$ fusion reaction was proposed to proceed through {\it{s}}-wave resonance around 7.68 MeV above the ground level in $^{12}$C \cite{Hoyle1954}.
 An excited state with spin-parity $0^+$ and energy 7.65 MeV, namely the Hoyle state, was later verified experimentally \cite{Cook1957}.
 Aside from its key role in the synthesis of the elements, there are several intriguing aspects about the structure of the Hoyle state.
 It has been theoretically conjectured as a molecule-like $\alpha$-cluster state \cite{Kami1981, Cher2007}, or Bose-Einstein Condensate (BEC)-like configuration \cite{Toh2001}, etc. Eventually, many experimental explorations as well as theoretical modelling have followed suit to envisage the exotic structure of the Hoyle state \cite{Free2014}.
-In this context, investigation of the Hoyle state decay has turned out a relevant observable as the relative branching ratio of the direct decay of $^{12}$C$^{\ast}$ to triple-$\alpha$ and the two-step sequential decay via the ground state of $^8$Be can be predicted following a formulation of the BEC wave function considering two and three-body tunnelling processes \cite{Smith2017}.
+In this context, the decay modes of the Hoyle state serve as valuable observables.
+The relative branching ratio between the direct triple-$\alpha$ decay of $^{12}$C$^{\ast}$ and the sequential two-step decay via the ground state of $^8$Be can be theoretically estimated using a BEC-based wave function that includes two and three-body tunnelling processes \cite{Smith2017}.
 This investigation has an impact in understanding the stellar nucleosynthesis process as well.
 Any deviation from the sequential decay should modify the calculation of the nucleosynthesis reaction rate where exclusively the two-step sequential fusion is taken into account.
 Several experiments have been carried out to determine the branching ratio of the direct decay which has been found to be as small as 0.019\% by one of the latest measurements \cite{Rana2019}.
 The said limit has further been modified to 0.00057\% (5.7 $\times$ 10$^{-6}$) following indirect measurements \cite{Smith2020}.
 These reports imply the necessity of measuring the cross-section of the Hoyle state decay branches to determine their branching ratio more precisely.